tboudreaux/GridFire/README.md

 # or
 ./install-tui.sh
 ```
 The regular installation script will select a standard "ideal" set of build options for you.
 If you want more control
 over the build options, you can use the `install-tui.sh` script, which will provide a text-based user interface to
 select the build options you want.

 Generally, both are intended to be easy to use and will prompt you automatically to install any missing dependencies.

+### Currently known good platforms
+The installation script has been tested and found to work on clean installations of the following platforms:
+- MacOS 15.3.2 (Apple Silicon + brew installed)
+- Fedora 42.0 (aarch64)
+- Ubuntu 25.04 (aarch64)
+- Ubuntu 22.04 (X86_64)

+> **Note:** On Ubuntu 22.04 the user needs to install boost libraries manually as the versions in the Ubuntu repositories
+are too old.
+The installer automatically detects this and will instruct the user in how to do this.

+## Manual Build Instructions

 ### Prerequisites
+These only need to be manually installed if the user is not making use of the `install.sh` or `install-tui.sh`

 - C++ compiler supporting C++23 standard
 - Meson build system (>= 1.5.0)
 - Python 3.10 or newer